There are many mistakes about exegesis.

 3. The true Author of Scripture is the Holy Spirit.
 Exegesis must aim at His intention in recording Scripture in all its varied interactions throughout the whole corpus of inspired Scripture.

 There is therefore a specifically Christian exegesis of Scripture, and of Old Testament Scripture in particular.
+Jesus taught this to His disciples and preached it to the people so that they marvelled at His authority, not speaking like the scribes Mat 7:28-29.

 Other exegetical mistakes include Rationalistic exegesis, Cultural exegesis and Celebrity exegesis, to be discussed in other blogposts.